Michele0303/tiktok-live-recorder/README.md

 - [x] Automatic recording
 - [ ] Recording by Room_id
 - [ ] Recoding by tiktok live url
-- [ ] Using proxy to bypass login restriction in some country.
+- [ ] Using proxy to bypass login restriction in some country. (only to get the room_id)